Trump ‘hereby’ orders U.S. business out of China. Can he do that?

 Other industries that would like to leave China say they’ve found it difficult to find manufacturing of the same quality and low cost elsewhere.

-“Companies would love to find alternate sources but it can’t happen overnight,” said Jonathan Gold, vice president of supply chain and customs policy at the National Retail Federation.
-“And even when it does, unfortunately a lot of that [manufacturing] won’t come back to the United States.
+“Companies would love to find alternate sources, but it can’t happen overnight,” said Jonathan Gold, vice president of supply chain and customs policy at the National Retail Federation.
+“And even when it does, unfortunately a lot of that (manufacturing) won’t come back to the United States.
 We agree that China has been a bad actor, but we need to get back to the table and work out a trade deal.”

 Some analysts saw Trump’s tweets as a particularly aggressive move against Apple and other tech companies, which manufacture many of their goods in China.
 Dan Ives of Wedbush Securities called Trump’s command “a clear shot across the bow at Apple and the semi space,” referring to the semiconductor sector.